wednesdayayay/Touch-designer/README.md

 **VVeb**
 * this started out as a memory palace emulation and is growing to be a whole lot more.
 * https://www.youtube.com/watch?v=lI00GCLIrLw a video overview of the patch
+* https://forum.derivative.ca/t/video-synthesis-style-patch-vveb/275567 a long post about the project

 **XY Gesture looper**